About the Journal

 Editorial Team

-Professor Shane Kilcommins, School of Law, University of Limerick
+Professor Paul McCutcheon, School of Law, University of Limerick

 Dr Susan Leahy, School of Law, University of Limerick (Book review editor)